B1 English lesson plan – Adverbs of Probability

 - Who will probably do well in economics/ math/ essay writing?

 - Is there anyone who might be a good football coach?

 - Who may one day be an exchange student?

 2. Read the situations 1 and 2.
 What do you think might happen to each student?

-[adrotate banner=”8″] My best friend and I decided to take dancing lessons.
+My best friend and I decided to take dancing lessons.
 It seemed like a fun thing to do but frankly, I am terrible at it.
-It takes me quite longer to get the steps than all the rest of the students, and I need twice as much time to practice.
+It takes me quite long to get the steps than all the rest of the students, and I need twice as much time to practice.
 Our coach says I am doing fine but she is just being nice, and probably does not want to discourage me.
-I’m really disappointed in myself, and don’t know whether to just quit or keep practicing and see what happens.
+I’m really disappointed in myself and don’t know whether to just quit or keep practicing and see what happens.

 3. Listen to the conversation.
 Underline the correct word in each sentence.

 Currently, audio is not available.
 The teacher needs to read to the class.